DubiousCactus/Amygdala/README.md

  - [x] Write code base
  - [x] Write the feed forward algorithm
  - [x] Write the backpropagation algorithm
- - [ ] Fix the backpropagation algorithm for hidden layers
+ - [ ] Fix the backpropagation algorithm for more than one hidden layers
  - [ ] Improve the speeeeeeed
  - [ ] Code the GUI